 Candy Del Mar’s rockabilly boogey bass provides the bouncing backdrop to “Bikini Girls with Machine Guns” from Stay Sick!
 (Enigma Records, 1989).
 Drag racing, drugs, surfing, and dangerous women crown this psychobilly classic.

 # 8 – The Most Exalted Potentate of Love

 The first live album, Smell of Female (Enigma Records, 1983) was recorded over two nights at New York City’s Peppermint Lounge.
 Egyptian-themed overtones grace this heavily fuzzed, swinging tune that was later covered by Queens of the Stone Age.
 Buried in the lyrics, Lux salutes Hank Williams with his promise of big fun on the bayou.

 From the original set list of their CBGB’s audition, “TV Set” (Songs the Lord Taught Us, I.R.S.
 Records, 1980) summed up the Cramps from the very beginning.
 Its beach movie beat and surf sound are coupled with buzzy, fuzzy guitar grind.
 The horror show lyrics and the simulated saw sound bring it home for b-movie fun.

 # 6 – Mule Skinner Blues

-This classic 1930s country song written by Jimmie Rogers and George Vaughn was originally titled, “Blue Yodel #8.”
-Somewhere down the line, the moniker changed as it has been covered by artists in every single decade since its inception.
+This classic 1930s country song written by Jimmie Rogers and George Vaughn was titled, “Blue Yodel #8.”
+Somewhere down the line, the moniker changed as artists in every single decade have covered it since its inception.
 The Fendermen’s 1960’s version is likely the one that inspired the Cramps to follow suit.
 Hopped up and electrified, the Cramps put their version on Stay Sick!
 It’s the perfect showcase for Lux’s psychobilly pseudo-yodeling skills.